Essential Travel Tips for a Winter Road Trip in Canada

 Used most often for coffee and tea, you can also use insulated flasks to keep water and other liquids cold (but not frozen) in freezing conditions.

-One morning, we had absolutely nothing unfrozen to drink except what was in our 24oz (680ml) Hydroflask.
+One morning, we had absolutely nothing unfrozen to drink except what was in our Hydroflask.
 Be sure to have at least one insulated flask in your vehicle.

 Cooler

-Following on from the insulated flask logic above, coolers are also useful on any winter road trip in Canada.
+Following on from the last suggestion, a cooler can be useful on a winter road trip in Canada.
 If possible, store any kind of fresh food in one of these to give it a little more protection against the cold temperatures.

 To still have fun!
 Winter road trips in Canada are more challenging, however, it can be an enjoyable experience.

-Be sure also to read this winter driving advice and prepare your vehicle properly before heading out on the road.
+Be sure to read this winter driving advice, prepare your vehicle properly before heading out on the road and clean your vehicle fully of snow before driving!

 The Complete Guide to Travelling Canada in Winter